What Is "MotorBikePacking"? Want to Ride LIGHTER and FARTHER?

 They are also correct as the “minimalism” trend spreads to tiny homes, vanlife, the digital nomad lifestyle and now to ADV motorized travel.
 MotorBikePacking.com is here to encourage the return to simpler, sustainable adventures.
 In the process, MotorBikePacking.com hopes to welcome new (and returning) minimalist travelers.

-Here is a video where “Round the World Paul” demonstrates the essentials for “MotorBikePacking”:
+And this is another video where “Round the World Paul” demonstrates the essentials for on and offroad “MotorBikePacking”:

 I have thousands of miles of experience on both motorcycle tours and bikepacking.
 The GreatOutThere blog will feature articles that helps apply the knowledge of extended bikepacking to motorcycle travel.
 Please Follow and Subscribe to the GreatOutThere blog for ongoing articles related to MotorBikePacking.